 SENCO and SEN Staff

-Our SENCO is Mr Phil Rumbles who has a number of years experience in a SENCO role both at our school and a previous school.
+Our SENCO is Mrs Laura Richardson and is working towards her SENCO qualification.
+She regularly attends network meetings.
+Mr Phil Rumbles (Headteacher) is supporting Mrs Richardson.
+He has a number of years experience in a SENCO role both at our school and a previous school.
 Mr Phil Rumbles has the required SENCO qualification: National award for Special Educational Needs Coordinator.
-He regularly attends network meetings.

 More details of the SENCO’s role can be found in the SEN Policy which you can find in the School Policies section of our website.